Bini (group): 2024–2025: Biniverse, new releases

-On August 27, Bini, along with the P-pop boy band SB19, were chosen to receive the Voices of Asia Award in Billboard Korea's K Power 100 launch event, in recognition of their significant contributions to Filipino music and their promotion of P-pop on the global stage.
-Bini performed "Cherry on Top" and "Pantropiko" at the event, which was held at Hotel Shilla's Yeong Bin Gwan Hall in Seoul, South Korea.
-On October 12–13, Bini served as one of the main performers during the ASIYA: Asian Music Festival and Conference at the World Trade Center in Pasay.
+On August 27, Bini, along with boy band SB19, received the Voices of Asia Award in Billboard Korea's K Power 100 launch event in Seoul, South Korea.
+The award recognized their significant contributions to Filipino music and their promotion of P-pop on the global stage.
 On November 10, Bini became the first Filipino performers to win the Best Asia Act at the MTV Europe Music Awards, held in the United Kingdom.
 On November 27, "Salamin, Salamin" was listed in Apple Music's Best Songs of 2024 in the Philippines, surpassing foreign acts such as Rosé, Billie Eilish, Sabrina Carpenter, and Taylor Swift.

 In December, "Salamin, Salamin" and "Cherry on Top" were recognized as the top one and top two music videos of 2024 on YouTube in the Philippines, respectively.
 Bini were also recognized by Spotify as the Top Groups and Top Local Groups, as well as its second Top Local Artist in the Philippines for 2024, while "Pantropiko" landed at fifth place in its Top Songs list.
 Google also recognized Bini as its most-searched female personality in the Philippines in 2024, with member Mikha also placing tenth in the list.
 Billboard Philippines also recognized Bini as the Philippines' number-one artist for the magazine's inaugural Global No. 1 series in 2024.

-On New Year's Eve, Bini performed at Ayala Land's New Year countdown event, Radiating on Top, held at Ayala Avenue in Makati.

 On February 4, 2025, Bini renewed their contracts with Star Magic and Star Music.
-On February 13, the group released the new single "Blink Twice".
+On February 13, the group released the new single "Blink Twice", an R&B-pop track.
+According to Gabriel Saulog, the song explored a new sound for the group.
+Critical reception was mixed.
+Nylon Manilas Nica Glorioso appreciated the song's women empowerment themes, while &Asians Loreto and Armstrong believed its "monotonous" production did not match the lyrics.

 Leon Zervos mastered all of the tracks on Biniverse.